ShirleyFichman/Spec/README.md

 ### Prerequisites

-You should install the following programs before proceeding:
+Please install the following programs before proceeding:

 - #### Node.
 Js and npm
     > Node. js is an open-source, cross-platform JavaScript runtime environment and library for running web applications outside the client's browser.